Invasion of the Dinosaurs: Production

 Working titles for this story included Bridgehead from Space and Timescoop.
 The story title of the first episode was contracted to Invasion in the opening title sequence, in an attempt to conceal the central plot device of dinosaurs.
 However, this was undermined by the BBC listings magazine Radio Times, which carried a picture of a dinosaur in the listing for episode one.

 Malcolm Hulke protested against the use of the title Invasion of the Dinosaurs, preferring the original working title of Timescoop, and felt the contraction for the first episode was silly, especially because the Radio Times gave the game away.
 In a response letter after transmission, script editor Terrance Dicks pointed out that all the titles used for the project had originated in the Doctor Who production office.
 He agreed that the contraction to Invasion was a decision he now regretted but noted that "Radio Times are a law unto themselves".

 In the novelisation, adapted by Malcolm Hulke from his own scripts, no reference is made to the "Whomobile" (which was a prop contributed to the production at a late stage by actor Jon Pertwee).
 In the novel, the Doctor uses a military motorbike with electronic scanning equipment attached, as in the original scripts.

 Locations used in London included Moorgate underground station, Smithfield Market, Westminster Bridge, Whitehall, Trafalgar Square, Haymarket, Covent Garden, Southall and Wimbledon Common.
 Location filming took place in September 1973, with studio recording commencing in October and November.

-The producer of the series, Barry Letts, was very disappointed with the realisation of the dinosaurs, and stated in an interview in 2004 that this was the story he would most like to remake with modern technology.
+The series's producer, Barry Letts, was very disappointed with the realisation of the dinosaurs, and stated in a 2004 interview that this was the story he would most like to remake with modern technology.